mwhipple/brine/docs/concepts.rst

 .. todo:: This should also be supported through pending set equality assertions.

-On a more serious note, the above could also be used to verify business logic such as for medical professionals working with large insurers or healthcare the line-items usually have to be sorted by price descending.
+On a more serious note, the above could also be used to verify business logic such as for medical professionals working with large insurers or healthcare where the line-items usually have to be sorted by price descending.

 .. _resource_cleanup: